HYPERTEGRITY-AG/OpenSim/README.md

   -l seconds, --limit-time seconds
                         Only in conjunction with '-u/--unlimited': Stops after the given time in seconds.
-  -t name, --tenant name
-                        [Only NGSI-V2!]
-This tenant-name will be used as service- name in Orion Context Broker.
-  -y name, --type name  [Only NGSI-V2!]
-If set, this type-name will be used in the
+  -y name, --type name  [Only NGSI-V2 and NGSI-LD!]
+If set, this type-name will
-                        payload.
+                        be used in the payload.
   -an name,type,number[,max-number], --attribute-number name,type,number[,max-number]
                         Define a number attribute used for the payload by 'name' (The name of the attribute, e.g.: temperature), 'type'